-When tenants move in or out of a flat, an inspection report is completed.
-In this agreement, the previous renter, the new renter and the landlord record the condition of the flat.
-Any defects or problems with the rental unit are also listed.
-For this, the following apply:
+When tenants move in or out of an apartment, a property inspection report is completed.
+In this document, the previous tenant, the new tenant and the landlord record the condition of the apartment.
+They note any defects or problems with the rented property.

-- The previous renter moving out promises with his signature to pay for the repair of any damages.
-This applies only to damages that occurred during his rental period due to above average wear and tear.
-He also permits the landlord to arrange the necessary repair work.
+- The previous tenant signs the document to confirm that they will pay for the repair of any damage.
+This only applies to damage caused during the tenancy due to above-average wear and tear.
+The tenant also authorizes the landlord to arrange the necessary repair work.

-- Normal wear and tear is normal: No one must return a flat completely free of defects.
-Inevitably, marks will arise due to living in a flat.
+- Normal wear and tear is normal: no one is required to hand over an apartment completely free of damage.
+Some signs of wear are inevitable from everyday living.
 Regular wear and tear is included in the rental price.
-A flat does not have to appear at the end of a rental period exactly as it did at the beginning of it.
+At the end of a rental period, an apartment does not have to appear exactly as it did at the beginning.

-- What is still normal?
-It is not always easy to classify wear and tear as either normal or above average.
-The renters' association offers the following rule of thumb: above average wear and tear begins as soon as the renter says: "There was an accident."
+- What is “normal”?
+It is not always easy to distinguish normal from above-average wear and tear.
+The tenants' association provides the following rule of thumb: above-average wear and tear is when the tenant says: "There’s been an accident."

-- Often a case for insurance: Damage due to above average wear and tear is a classic case for home contents and liability insurance.
-But be aware that more and more insurance companies restrict in their conditions the coverage of damage caused by renters.
+- What about insurance?
+Damage due to above-average wear and tear is a classic case for contents and personal liability insurance.
+But be aware that more and more insurance companies are, in their terms and conditions, restricting cover for damage caused by tenants.
 This applies, for example, to smokers and pet owners.